sematext/docs/docs/index.md

 Welcome to Sematext, a full-stack observability tool where you can combine metrics and logs, with custom alerts, in any way you want!
 Have everything in one place.

-_If you’re new here, read below for a high-level view of Sematext._
+_If you’re new here, read below for a high-level overview of Sematext._

 <div class="mdl-grid" style="padding:0;margin:-8px;">
 	<div class="mdl-cell mdl-cell--4-col">